 Landscape image of the words 'mission complete'.
 Both words are in neon pink with a neon blue border around the words.

-How we do mission-driven development
+How we do mission-driven development in government

 At Zaizi, having a clear mission, and being mission-driven, is key to how we work.